bds87/react-popup-advanced/README.md

-# An advanced React Dropdown Component
+# An advanced React Popup Component
 ## Key features
-* caters for different types of dropdown items (action, checks, header, seperator)
+* caters for different types of popup items
-* lazily calls back for dropdown items
-* dropdown items are removed from the markup when dropdown is closed
-* a variety of events are raised on check, click, open/close etc
-* popup location is configurable (left/right/top/bottom)
-* the dropdown can be created through code using any html element as source
-* popup is closable through code
-* and much more!
+* allows custom content in the popup content section

+# TODO  TODO    TODO

 ## Demo
-Have a look at the [demo-page](http://www.reactdropdown.marcelheeremans.com) to see what the dropdown can do for you!
+Have a look at the [demo-page](http://www.reactpopup.marcelheeremans.com) to see what the dropdown can do for you!

 ## Typescript
 Because I believe in typesafe code!
 The code snippets below are extract from my Typescript test project.
 An `index.d.ts` file has now been included within the bundle and should in most cases automatically give you intellisense.

-# Using the DropDown
+# Using the React Popup

 ## A basic 'fixed' dropdown items